NikhilPaliwal11/Namma-Yatri/README.md

 • Most Used Payment method.

-• Which payment Instrument was used to pay hightest amount through the day.
+• Which payment Instrument was used to pay highest amount through the day.

 • Which 2 location had the most trips.

 • Who are the Top five earning drivers.

-• Which driver and custoner pair has more orders.
+• Which driver and customer pair has more orders.

 • which location got the highest number of trips in each duration.